Bomarea glaucescens (Kunth) Baker

 To see Bomarea at their best, they need a warm position with lots of sunlight (although it can be grown under artificial lights).
-They are quite tough, and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
-Still, the plant may die back in prolonged cold periods but will recover by springtime when new growth emerges.
+However, they are quite tough, and the plants can survive in milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
+Still, the plant may die back in prolonged cold periods but will recover when new growth emerges by springtime.

 Keep plants well-watered in the summer months, and when winter sets in, you should only provide a bare minimum amount of water, and the plant should be kept almost dry.

 Growing Bomarea from seed is not difficult as they have simple needs.
 Still, a little preparation before the initial planting of the seed is sometimes recommended to yield the best results.
 However, the preparation usually is only needed for seeds that have been stored for longer periods.
 To propagate by seeds successfully, it is best to sow them in a well-draining soil (50/50 mix of cactus compost and perlite will be fine) as soon as they are ripe or as fresh as possible in a propagator or warm greenhouse with temperature regulated at around 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).